-As per EMSA rule (416) - Each team designate two individuals (Coach, Assistant and / or Team Manager) responsible for team correspondence (schedules, registration, discipline and complaints).
+Each team designate two individuals (Coach, Assistant and / or Team Manager) responsible for team correspondence (schedules, registration, discipline and complaints).

 ALL correspondence must go through only the two assigned liaisons.
 Any complaints / messages filed by other parties will be ignored should they not go through the proper channels; otherwise, they will be redirected accordingly and until such time will not be duly addressed

 Gold and Silver medals shall be awarded to each of the age / tier categories.
 Awards will be presented on the main concourse of your respective soccer centre following the completion of the final scheduled game.
 There are no bronze medals for this tournament.